bfito/iam-threat-monitor/README.md

 ## 📦 Features

+- ✅ Creates an IAM group to collect all test users in one place.
 - ✅ Password policy enforcement (complexity, expiration)
 - ✅ IAM user creation with temporary password
 - ✅ EventBridge rule to detect non-MFA console logins